 Calmes reportedly will ask the 5th U.S. Circuit Court of Appeals in New Orleans to reverse his conviction.

 C. Frank Holthaus, attorney for the dealership, told Africk the company has nothing with which to pay a fine.
-“Basically, Calmes Motorsports is dead,” Holthaus said, adding that its new name is Outdoor Powerhouse.
+“Basically, Calmes Motorsports is dead,” Holthaus said.

 Kevin Calmes and the company also were convicted on a charge of failing to file IRS Form 8300, which is for reporting cash transactions involving more than $10,000.